7 Steps to Starting a Small Business Online

 - Visit online forums to see what questions people ask and what problems they're trying to solve.

-- Do keyword research to find keywords that a lot of people are searching, but for which not many sites are competing.
+- Do keyword research to find keywords that a lot of people are searching, but don't have a ton of competition with other sites.

 There's a proven sales copy formula that takes visitors through the selling process from the moment they arrive to the moment they make a purchase: